Presbyterian High School: Redevelopment

-School Identity & Culture
+School identity and culture

-School Crest
+School crest

 The crest is topped by two waves signifying the continuous growth and development of the School from its founding as Li Sun High School to the present Presbyterian High School.
 The dove with a stalk of olive leaves depicts the development of the spiritual and moral life in the School and guides us in our education which is represented by the Book.
 The cross represents faith in God.
 The burning bush with its motto "Aflame for Truth", which is also the motto of Kuo Chuan Presbyterian Secondary School, signifies that the school is part of the community of Christians in Presbyterian Churches all over the world.
 The Latin phrase underneath the bush Nec tamen consumebatur refers to the story of the burning bush and the worldwide Presbyterian church.
 The white and blue background represents the school colours: white symbolises a quest for truth while blue stands for a pursuit of excellence.
 The current crest dates back to 1994.

-School Discipline
+School discipline

 PHS is designed to appeal to parents wishing their sons and daughters to benefit from a tightly structured and very strict school setting in the service of God.
 The rules for discipline and the code of conduct lay down rigorous behavioural standards, noting that truancy, vandalism, smoking and other serious offences are severely punished.